 Current Projects:

-Inventorying Nevada's rare and pristine wetlands - we are documenting Nevada’s most unique and pristine wetlands across the state.
+Inventorying Nevada's rare and pristine wetlands - We are documenting Nevada’s most unique and pristine wetlands across the state.
 Rare wetlands like vernal pools (precipitation fed, isolated pools that fill in the winter and dry in the summer) and fens (montane wet meadows that have developed a thick layer of organic material over thousands of years) are irreplaceable and often support rare plants and animals.
 These wetlands are understudied in Nevada and facing threats from climate change.
 By gathering data on rare wetlands, we will be better equipped to preserve these precious resources.

 Pristine examples of common wetland types are ideal to use as references for wetland restoration projects or evaluating the condition of other wetlands.
 We are working to describe plant assemblages, geomorphology, water quality, and other site characteristics that are diagnostic of healthy wetlands by type.